rtn/digitalocean/README.md

 # ANSIBLE FREEBSD EXAMPLE
 **Use At Your Own Risk!**

 This is my learning exercise and a work-in-progress sandbox.
-Hoever, what is here can be used as an example or sample of how to achive basic play.
+However, what is here can be used as an example or sample of how to achive basic play.
 Most likely you'll have to tweak quite a few things to work for you.

 Project is on a FreeBSD controller machine to controll FreeBSD remote host on Digital Ocean.